 BET would often rerun multiple episodes in a row for hours during weekends, which is when I would happen to catch it.
 Sometimes it was a bit inconsistent.
 A sub-plot began with Malik dating a plus-size model, revealing that he always had a preference for larger women, which he hid because he was afraid of what people would think.
 Then, when that relationship ended, he was back to dating typical model-types, or celebrity women, like Serena Williams.
 One team member came out of the closet as homosexual, which Malik had trouble accepting, and then after a couple of episodes that whole subplot was dropped and the character disappeared.
 Race was occasionally addressed through Jason and Kelly’s marriage (Kelly is White).
 It’s major flaw, to me, was that in later seasons, it started to get “serious” too often for my taste.

 Well, now the show has been brought back by BET, with all new episodes, with most of the main cast returning.
 I was surprised that now, instead of on studio sets, they mostly appear to be filming on location, in actual houses and buildings.
 Just like real life, two years have passed since the final episode on the CW, where Derwin and Melanie finally got married.
-Derwin is now considered a superstar, Melanie is the new leader of the sunbeams, Tasha is involved in a relationship with a much younger man, Jason has been fired from the team and now works as a sportscaster, while Kelly is starring in a reality show about athlete’s ex-wives, while Malik is struggling with addiction to pain-pills and has had to enter rehab.
+Derwin is now considered a superstar, Melanie is the new leader of the Sunbeams, Tasha is involved in a relationship with a much younger man, Jason has been fired from the team and now works as a sportscaster on a local TV station, while Kelly is starring in a reality show about athlete’s ex-wives, and Malik is struggling with addiction to pain-pills and has had to enter rehab.

 But, according to the ratings, the show is a success, so good for them.
 It’s just no longer my cup of tea.